 Projects are now an integral part of the Leaving and Junior Certificates.
 Secondary schools from the city and the county bring classes to the Reference Library where pupils are introduced to the sources – articles and books – for their special topics in history.

-In partnership with the Centre for Continuing & Adult Education in UCC (CACE) we make short courses accessible to local communities via libraries.
-The complete listing of the 2011/12 courses in UCC can be viewed here.
-The Council continues to host literacy classes and classes on basic English, in conjunction with the VEC, Welcome English and other agencies.
+In partnership with the Centre for Continuing & Adult Education in UCC (CACE) we make short courses accessible to local communities through our libraries.
+The Council continues to host literacy classes and classes on basic English, in conjunction with the VEC, Welcome English, and other agencies.

 Libraries hold valuable resources to help people develop their careers, to prepare for job interviews, and start their own business.
 We hold information on careers, job creation, education and related initiatives.